stephenanayashilliard/School_District_Analysis/README.md

 ## Results
 As a result of the changes to the Thomas High School 9th grade math and reading scores, the seven school district metrics were effected as follows:
-- District Summary (Ref:  Districk Summary Charts)
+- District Summary (Ref:  District Summary Charts)
    - Average math scores for the district dropped by 1/10th of a point from 79.0 to 78.9.
    - There was no significant change for average reading scores in the district.
    - Percentage of students with passing math scores dropped by 2/10th of a point from 75% to 74.8%.